AnnaTheYe/DS301-Group-16-Jailbreaking-Final-Project/README.md

 # NYU DS-UA 301 — Group 16 Final Project
 ## GuardLLM: Evaluating LLM Robustness to Jailbreak Attacks

-This repository contains the final project for **NYU DS-UA 301 (Social Networking)** by **Group 16**.
+This repository contains the final project for **NYU DS-UA 301 (Advanced Topics in Data Science: LLMs and Deep Learning)** by **Group 16**.
 Our project, **GuardLLM**, is a unified evaluation framework designed to test the robustness of large language models (LLMs) against jailbreak attacks.
 GuardLLM supports both single-turn and multi-turn adversarial prompts and enables systematic analysis of how different pipeline components—such as smoothing, templating, transcript memory, and judge-based evaluation—affect model safety behavior.
 In addition to offline notebook-based analysis, this repository includes a **Streamlit application** that allows interactive testing of jailbreak prompts and inspection of model responses.

 ---
 ## Group Members